“The future is not a destination, it’s a direction”

 This might be at the end of your life or the end of the week.

 As soon as you know what you want, you have a target or a goal – in other words, a destination to aim for.

-Then decide how you’re going to get there – that’s the direction you take.
+Then you decide how you’re going to get there – that’s the direction you take.

 The idea of the plan is not to stick rigidly to a set of instructions but to make a start in the right direction.

 To take action.